Sociology (World) A-level

 How does Sociology differ from Psychology?

 Sociology is much more concerned with how the society around us impacts our actions & behaviour.
-For example, within the World Sociology unit in Yr2 we're interested in how the media portrays low income countries (LICs) - does it create an image of helpless nations, dependent on the West for help?
+For example, within the World Sociology unit in Yr2 we're interested in how the media portrays low income countries (LICs) - does it create an image of helpless nations that are dependent on the Global North for help?
 Are the actions of national & foreign governments sometimes part of the problem rather than part of the solution to addressing poverty & inequality across the globe?
-We're interested in how factors such as upbringing, education, age, race & sexuality all influence our life chances & influence the society within which we live.
-Psychology is much more concerned with what goes on within our heads, within each individual's mind and centred around that.
+In contrast, A Level Psychology is much more interested in what goes on in our heads, it's more focused on an individual's mind & their behaviour.

-What can Sociology (International Development/World Sociology) lead on to?
+What can Sociology (World Sociology pathway) lead on to?

-What can Sociology (World Soc/International Devpt pathway) lead to?
+What can Sociology (World Soc pathway) lead on to?

 These skills include: